Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Chili flakes

-We’re adding ½ teaspoon, and the pasta comes out pretty spicy.
+We’re adding ½ teaspoon for two servings, and the pasta comes out pretty spicy.
 Love more heat?
 Add more chili for proper chili garlic pasta.

 Don’t like too much spice?
-Go with just ⅓ teaspoon.
+Go with just ⅓ teaspoon for two servings of pasta.

 Want to skip spicy garlic pasta completely?
 You can.
 Or if you want to swap the chili, use ground black pepper instead.